dnlolski/coffee-state-machine/README.md

 In the machine there are several types of coffee and three sizes also coffee machine keeps track of resources like milk and water.
 I have prepared several unit tests for states, coffee and coffee machine, and 'not' so unit tests, as some of the test from coffee_machine could be classified as integration tests.
-'GUI' is made in simple main.py - inputs unfortunately do not have any validation so please be gentle with it.
+'GUI' is made in simple main.py.
 Coded using standard libraries.